berlinplan/berlinplan.github.io/readme.md

 #### Is a step-by-step reduction and replacement of the current psychopathic structure feasible?

+> Removing hierarchies is essential for mitigating inequality.

 > Existing democracies can gradually integrate an anti-psychopathic app without the need for revolutionary change.
 A beta or pilot project can be tested in a village of 100 people.

 #### What are the benefits of having money in your own wallet instead of letting psychopaths decide?